-"Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares of our Common Stock in this Offering.
-The underwriters may close out any covered short position by either exercising their option to purchase additional shares of our Common Stock or purchasing shares of our Common Stock in the open market.
+"Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares of our Common Stock and/or Warrants in this Offering.
+The underwriters may close out any covered short position by either exercising their option to purchase additional shares of our Common Stock and/or Warrants or purchasing shares of our Common Stock and/or Warrants in the open market.
 In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the option to purchase additional shares.

-"Naked" short sales are sales in excess of the option to purchase additional shares of our Common Stock.
-The underwriters must close out any naked short position by purchasing shares in the open market.
+"Naked" short sales are sales in excess of the option to purchase additional shares of our Common Stock and/or Warrants.
+The underwriters must close out any naked short position by purchasing shares of our Common Stock and/or Warrants in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares of our Common Stock in the open market after pricing that could adversely affect investors who purchase in this Offering.